In 2023, Molières became part of the Chemin d’Amadour (GR81), a 500 km long hiking trail that links Soulac-sur-Mer to Rocamadour.

 The last step in making sure our home is protected from the elements is insulating the exterior walls.

+Most of our walls have a thickness of 50 cm, but some, namely those from the oldest part of the house, go up to 1 meter in thickness.
 In order to keep some of the character and charm of the house, we decided to only insulate the walls that are less than 80 cm thick.
 This ended up being a great decision, as it led to some amazing discoveries! (which we will share in coming posts)

 And although we would have loved to do this ourselves, we thought is best to leave this to the professionals as well.